valentinegarikayi/valentinegarikayi.github.io/_posts/2017-12-05-Zimbabwe-2017-economy.markdown

 **_“A NEW CASE OF ‘BLOOD DIAMONDS’, IN WHICH STATE SECURITY FORCES SECRETLY OVERSAW THE EXTRACTION AND CRIMINAL SMUGGLING OF ROUGH DIAMONDS – IN THE PROCESS, VIOLENTLY DISPLACING LOCAL COMMUNITIES, INFORMAL MINERS AND LEGAL TITLE-HOLDERS, AND DEPRIVING THE NATIONAL TREASURY OF SIGNIFICANT NEW REVENUES AND FOREIGN EXCHANGE EARNINGS.”_**

-Owing to the poor management of the diamond windfall, few benefits were enjoyed by society at large; indeed inflation rose astronomically between 2006 and 2008.
+Owing to the poor management of the diamond windfall, a few people benefited from their discovery; indeed inflation rose astronomically between 2006 and 2008.

 **Hyperinflation**